eidsvold/1Z0-819-notes/README.md

 * With the modular JDK, internal APIs used by the platform itself are encapsulated and hidden from applications.
 * When an application fires up, the JVM walks through the module graph.
 If any module is missing, the JVM produces an error and shuts down.
 This helps avoid catastrophic consequences if sucj an issue were only found at runtime.
 * The ```-p``` and ```--module-path``` options specify where to find application modules, when compiling source files with the ```javac``` command.
+* Executing a modular program:
+  * The main module and all the dependency modules must be added to the module path.
+This module path is indicated by the _-m_ or _-module-path_ option.
+  * When adding a module in a JAR file to the module path, we can specify that file or its containing directory.
+  * The main class to be run must be specified under the containing module with the _-m_ or _--module_ option.

 ## Java SE 11 Programmer II 1Z0-816